-The following information is provided as it relates to the sale and use of fireworks in Monterey County.
+The following information concerns the sale and use of fireworks in Monterey County and the surrounding areas.
 This information should only be considered as guidelines.
-Always check with local fire department or governmental agency where you intend to purchase and use fireworks.
+Always check with the local fire department or governmental agency where you intend to purchase and use fireworks.

-AREAS IN MONTEREY COUNTY WHERE STATE OF CALIFORNIA APPROVED "SAFE and SANE" FIREWORKS ARE ALLOWED FOR SALE AND USE:
+AREAS IN MONTEREY, SANTA CRUZ, SAN BENITO, and SANTA CLARA COUNTIES WHERE STATE OF CALIFORNIA APPROVED "SAFE and SANE" FIREWORKS ARE ALLOWED FOR SALE AND USE:

-Seaside Marina Greenfield Soledad Gonzales King City
+Seaside Marina Greenfield Salinas

+Soledad Gonzales King City Watsonville

+Hollister San Juan Bautista Gilroy

-"Safe and sane" fireworks are only allowed in the city limits of the above locations.
-Each city may have different regulations concerning the sales and use of fireworks.
+"Safe and sane" fireworks are only allowed in the city limits or communities listed above.
+Each city or community may have different regulations concerning the sales and use of fireworks.
 Always check with the local fire department of city government before using any firework.
+There are 296 cities and communities in California that allow the sale and use of safe and sane fireworks.
+Find a list of all 296 cities and communities here: http://ca-fireworks.presskit247.com/content/content-article.asp?ArticleID=508